|body or mind||

 Homeopathy is a growing field in South Africa, with many people considering this alternative to conventional medicine.

-You will need a Bachelor of Complementary Medicine (BSc Complementary Medicine) degree offered by the University of the Western Cape or a Bachelor of Health Sciences in Complementary Medicine( BHSc CM) from the University of Johannesburg.
+To be a homepath in South Africa, you will need a Bachelor of Complementary Medicine (BSc Complementary Medicine) degree offered by the University of the Western Cape or a Bachelor of Health Sciences in Complementary Medicine( BHSc CM) from the University of Johannesburg.

 Entry requirements differ per institution but recommended/ generally required school subjects for National Senior Certificate (NSC) or NC(v) include: